+WORLD FOOD PROGRAM USA

+INDIVIDUAL CRITERIA FOR MEMBERSHIP

+AND

-DUTIES OF DIRECTORS
+RESPONSIBILITIES OF THE BOARD OF DIRECTORS

 Duties of the Board as a Whole

-In addition to the obligations set out in the Bylaws, the authority of the Board shall also include, but not be limited to, the following illustrative functions.
-Much of the work to achieve these duties is undertaken by the Committees of the Board, while the Board as a whole retains the approval authority.
+Oversee fulfillment of the responsibilities and duties set forth in the Articles of Incorporation and Bylaws of the Board of Directors.

-Set and periodically review the Vision, Mission and Strategic Plan of the Corporation, in consultation with the President, and support the Corporation and the President in accomplishing them
+Establish and periodically review the Vision, Mission and Strategic Plan of the Corporation, in consultation with the President, and support the Corporation and the President in accomplishing them.

-Oversee and establish effective processes for governance
+Oversee and establish effective processes for governance; establish the structure and responsibilities of Board Committees.

-Appoint the Corporation’s President; set the President’s conditions of employment; approve performance evaluation criteria; and provide input to the Executive Committee on the President’s performance
+Hirethe Corporation’s President; set the President’s conditions of employmentand the criteria for the President’s performance; monitor and evaluate the President’s performance; and provide feedback to the Executive Committee on that performance.

-Exercise fiduciary responsibility by establishing guidelines for resource allocation in accordance with strategic priorities and approving the budget, the auditor report and Form 990
+Oversee the financial sustainability of the Corporation by exercising fiduciary responsibility,establishing guidelines for resource allocation in accordance with strategic priorities and approving the budget, the auditor’s report and reviewing the Corporation’s annual Form 990 as filed.

-Authorize significant expenditures, debt financing if any, the granting of security for loans, as well as the lease, or purchase and sale of land, buildings and major capital investments
+Authorize significant expenditures, debt financing if any, the granting of security for loans, as well as the lease, or purchase and sale of land, buildings and major capital investments.

+Establish bylaws, policies and criteria for Board membership to build a diverse Board that actively contributes to the Mission of the Corporation, adds to the strategic capabilities of the Board, and actively cultivates donors, supporters and awareness of the Corporation’s work in the world.

-Establish policies and criteria for Board membership; elect officers; and authorize assessment of Board performance
+Elect officers; and authorize assessment of Board performance.

-Determine if amendments of the Bylaws are warranted

-Ensure, with the President, the development and systematic review of policies that may have a significant effect on the Corporation’s mission, strategic plan, and financial resources and personnel policies
+Undertake a periodic systematic review of policies that may have a significant effect on the Corporation’s mission, strategic plan, financial resources and personnel policies.

-Establish policies for fundraising planning and gift acceptance, ensuring that the Corporation’s Board has control and discretion over the receipt and distribution of funds
+Exercise oversight and authority over the receipt and distribution of funds from donors.

-Assure policies to support accountability, transparency and open communication with constituencies, and represent the broader public interest in the fight to end hunger in the world
+Oversee and assure accountability, transparency and open communication with constituencies., and represent the broader public interest in the fight to end hunger in the world.

 Duties and Obligations of Individual Directors